-The Head Teacher of St John's C.E Primary School will ensure that:
+The Head Teacher and Head of School of St John's C of E Middle school Academy will ensure that:

 - The Safeguarding policies and procedures adopted by the Governing Body are effectively implemented and followed by all staff. - Sufficient resources and time are allocated to enable the Designated Safeguarding Lead and other staff to discharge their responsibilities, including taking part in strategy discussions and other inter-agency meetings, and contributing to the assessment of children. - Allegations of abuse or concerns that a member of staff or adult working at school may pose a risk of harm to a child or young person are notified to the Local Authority Designated Officer in a timely manner. - All staff and volunteers feel able to raise concerns about poor or unsafe practice regarding children, and such concerns are addressed sensitively and effectively in a timely manner.
 The NSPCC whistle blowing helpline number is also available (0800 028 0285). - All staff are made aware that they have an individual responsibility to pass on safeguarding concerns and that if all else fails to report these directly to Children's Social Care (Children's Services) or the Police.